William Murray Graydon: Sexton Blake

 William Murray Graydon was one of the most prolific Sexton Blake authors, penning over two hundred and sixty tales over the course of his long career.
 He was arguably the most influential Blake writer of the Edwardian era.
 He moved Blake to Baker Street, and created two greatly loved recurring characters: Blake's wise and ferocious bloodhound Pedro in The Dog Detective in Union Jack #100, and his comical landlady Mrs. Bardell in The House of Mystery in Union Jack #97.
-His other creations include Inspector Widgeon, Detective-Inspector Will Spearing, American detective Fenlock Fawn, British Secret Service agent Cavendish Doyle, and master criminals Basil Wicketshaw and Laban Creed.
+His other creations include Inspector Widgeon, American detective Fenlock Fawn, British Secret Service agent Cavendish Doyle, and master criminals Basil Wicketshaw and Laban Creed.